-Throughout my school life, I struggled with spelling and grammar as they were well below the average though my intellect was high, and I was an avid reader if a little slow.
+I struggled with spelling and grammar throughout my school life as they were well below the average though my intellect was high, and I was an avid reader if a little slow.
 It wasn’t until I was in college that I was diagnosed with dyslexia.

-In my twenties working at another dead-end job, doing twelve-hour nights at a plastic box factory, I kept myself from going crazy with boredom by writing in my head.
+In my twenties, working at another dead-end job, doing twelve-hour nights at a plastic box factory, I kept myself from going crazy with boredom by writing in my head.
 A had a kernel of an idea come to mind one day about a final battle: six verse six million.
-From that, I worked backwards.
+From that, I worked backward.
 Who were these people, how would or could they win?
 How did they get there?
 And so on.

 I hacked at it until I got it to a more manageable and tighter 140,000.
-Still rather long though it is an epic fantasy so there are allowances made for larger word counts as there is much world building.
+Still rather long, though.
+It is an epic fantasy so there are allowances made for larger word counts as there is much world-building.